jolie/website/www/downloads.md

 ### <a id="windows"></a>On Windows

+Please make sure to work only on a single drive eg. `C:`, otherwise the Java classloader ends up in difficulties locating resources like include files (`console.iol` etc.)!

 Here are some useful links to get the required tools:

 * JDK (Java SE Development Kit): [link](http://java.sun.com/javase/downloads/index.jsp)